Metro to increase weekend train service during cherry blossom season

 The National Park Service predicts the trees will be at peak bloom between March 22 and March 25.
 The annual National Cherry Blossom Festival will be from March 20 to April 17.

-Metro will run the additional trains from March 19 until April 17, raising weekend service to weekday service levels.
-Trains on the Red Line will arrive every 10 minutes, on average, and 20 minutes on other lines.
-In downtown D.C., where most stations are served by multiple lines, trains will arrive every 6 to 10 minutes, according to Metro.
+Metro will run the additional trains from Saturday until April 17, raising weekend service to weekday service levels.
+Trains on the Red Line will arrive every 10 minutes, on average, and will arrive every 20 minutes on other lines.
+In downtown D.C., where most stations are served by multiple lines, trains will arrive every six to 10 minutes, according to Metro.

 Two years ago, Metro shut down 19 stations, including the two nearest the Tidal Basin — Smithsonian and Arlington Cemetery — to dissuade people from gathering, limit employee exposure to the virus and cut down on the use of sanitation supplies.
 Last year, the National Park Service directed people to view the blossoms online from a video feed.